Disaster Recovery and Live Backup Overview

 Server actions are mirrored in real-time.
 There might be pending actions due to high server load, connectivity issues, etc. Consider the following:

 - Live Backup uses a single main server and a single standby server.
 Beyond these, additional servers are not currently supported.

 - Each host retains its own distinct IP address and host name.

-- Neither host has any awareness of which node is truly active.
-Therefore, failover is not dynamic, meaning that making a node active must be done manually, by an administrator.
+- Neither host has any awareness of which host is truly active.
+Failover is not dynamic, meaning that making a host active must be done manually, by an administrator.

 In the event of a server failover, engines dynamically reconnect to the active host.

 As the process of making a Cortex XSOAR server active is a manual process, it is conceivable that two servers could be active simultaneously.
 You must avoid this scenario because both hosts collect and work on potentially the same security incidents, which could possibly lead to the following:

 - Incident duplication